 - Engage with National Recovery Month’s Facebook, Instagram or Twitter.

-Another easy way to promote National Recovery Month on social media is by using hashtags with your social posts.
-The 2020 Recovery Month hashtags are:
+Another easy way to promote National Recovery Month on social media is by using hashtags with your social post.
+The official hashtag is #recoverymonth.

 4. Encourage a Proclamation

 Encouraging a proclamation is something you can do to show support for National Recovery Month and bring attention to relevant issues like drug laws and the drug epidemic.
-There are organizations, city and state governments, and tribes that have issued their own proclamations or statements of support for National Recovery Month.
+Organizations, city and state governments, and tribes have issued their own proclamations or statements of support for National Recovery Month.

 5. Educate a Friend